cclauss/ods-documentation/source/billing/plans.rst

 Managing subscribers
 ^^^^^^^^^^^^^^^^^^^^

-In this tab you'll be able to subscribe users and organizations to the plan as well as cancelling existing subscriptions.
+In this tab you'll be able to manually subscribe users and organizations to the plan as well as cancelling existing subscriptions.
 These two features exist primarily to provide a way to handle payments out of the platform.
 If for example you are used to working with a given organization and that you want to give them access to a plan within a package of services you're billing out of the platform, this is the way to go.